michel4j/uso/docs/source/user_guide/projects.rst

 allocate beam time in advance, renewals are not required.
 Instead beam time can be booked as needed throughout the period of validity.

-Renewals are done through the :guilabel:`Renew` tool on the project page.
+Renewals are done through the :icon:`bi bi-recycle;Renew` tool on the project page.
 Only one renewal can be submitted each cycle, and it must be submitted during the *Call for Proposals*.
 You can save the renewal request for submission later by using the :guilabel:`Save` button on the form instead of the :guilabel:`Submit` button.